Greater Beardstown Airport

 The Greater Beardstown Airport (FAA LID: K06) is a civil, general aviation public-use airport, located three nautical miles southeast of Beardstown, Illinois, United States.
 It is publicly owned by the City of Beardstown.

+Facilities and aircraft

 The airport has one runway: runway 18/36 measures 4,000 x 60 ft (1219 x 18 meters) and is made of asphalt.

 As of May 2022, there were 11 aircraft based on the field: 10 single-engine and one ultralight.
-For the 12-month period ending May 31, 2021, there were an average of 57 aircraft operations per week, all of which were general aviation.
+For the 12-month period ending May 31, 2021, there were 2,964 aircraft operations, an average of 57 aircraft operations per week.
+All of them were general aviation.
 Based on traffic numbers, the airport ranked number 148 in terms of airports in Illinois.

 The airport has nearly a dozen hangars, many of which were rebuilt after the original facilities were destroyed in a storm.
 No fuel is available at the airport.

 In 2021, the airport received $200,000 as part of the Rebuild Illinois program during the COVID-19 pandemic to help rebuild and maintain its facilities.